-This ventilation cavity must have a minimum thickness either of 42 mm or 57 mm, and will serve two main purposes: drainage and ventilation.
+The ventilation cavity should maintain a consistent minimum thickness of 25 mm.
+It will serve two main purposes: drainage and ventilation.
+In high humidity climates, we recommend a larger ventilation gap (see page 8).
 Before the installation of the support battens, a waterproof breathable membrane must be installed to protect the support wall.
 [See section 04 for general installation tips]